Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Liver function tests: albumin, bilirubin, and international normalized ratio (INR)

-Ultrasound of the liver
+Ultrasound, CT, or MRI of the liver

 Serologic, genetic, and other tests to focus on the disease